 Obadiah 1:21 – Amos was a Judean sent to the Northern Kingdom.
 Obadiah was sent to Edom.
 Jonah was sent to Ninevah.
 Notice that God is implying that His standards are not local/tribal but universal.
 That assumes that those without specific revelation are accountable – i.e. general revelation is enough to condemn them (Paul will amplify this point in Romans 2:15).

-Revelation 4:1 – That’s a strange thing – a door opens in heaven and John is told to come up to the door!
+Revelation 4:1 – That’s a strange thing.
+A door opens in heaven and John is told to come up to the door!
 How could he?
-He didn’t – God told Him what He would do – and then proceeded to do it.
-Just like the rest of Revelation – God is telling us what He will do, and He is getting ready to do it!
+He didn’t; God told him what He would do and then proceeded to do it.
+Just like the rest of Revelation, God is telling us what He will do, and then He is getting ready to do it!